 - There are several very common compression formats for raster images published on the web, such as JPEG, GIF, and PNG.
 These usually have the file extensions .jpg, .gif, and .png, respectively.

 - Music is very often compressed using the mediocre MPEG 3 algorithm, leading to files with .mp3 file extensions.

 - Video compression formats include MPEG 4 (.mp4), Quicktime (.mov), Windows Media (.wmv), and many others.

 In the process of reducing the amount of space the data takes, some compression algorithms will actually cut out and lose parts of the data.
 These are known as lossy compression formats.
-Lossy compression leads to a reduction of quality and lower fidelity to the original.
-Examples of lossy compression algorithms are MP3, MPEG-4, JPG, GIF, and most other popular audio, video, and image compression formats.
+Lossy compression, by its nature, leads to a lower fidelity reproduction of the original data.
+Examples of lossy compression algorithms are MP3 and JPG and many other popular audio, video, and image compression formats.

 Operating systems define the ways in which you, the human, access the resources available on a computer.
 And they also make sure that the hardware resources of the computer are shared nicely among all the different programs that are running.
 Personal computers generally have one of three flavors of operating system: Mac OS X, Windows, or a variety of UNIX/Linux (sometimes written collectively as *NIX).
 Each provides more or less the same functionality for our purposes, but do so in slightly different ways.